Bella Swan: New Moon

 New Moon begins on Bella's 18th birthday.
 She has a dream where she looks like her late grandmother while her vampire boyfriend, Edward Cullen, is still young.
 During a birthday celebration at the Cullen residence, Bella gets a small paper cut while unwrapping a present.
 Edward's brother, Jasper, instinctively thirsting for her blood, lunges for Bella, but Edward and Emmett restrain him.
 In a misguided attempt to protect Bella, Edward moves away with his family.
 Edward's departure results in Bella falling into a deep depression and isolation lasting months.

 Charlie, concerned about Bella, wants her to live with her mother in Jacksonville, hoping a new environment will help with her depression.
 In an effort to stay in Forks, Bella begins seeing her old friends and attends a frightening movie with Jessica.
 While there, she carelessly approaches a group of dangerous-looking bikers gathered outside a bar; she discovers she can hear Edward's voice when she gets into trouble.
 Desperate to hear his voice again, Bella continually seeks out danger and convinces her friend Jacob Black to repair two old motorcycles and teach her how to ride them.
-Their friendship gradually deepens and Jacob admits his romantic feelings for Bella, though she does not reciprocate them.This results into Jacob joined a gang of strange boys.
+Their friendship gradually deepens and Jacob admits his romantic feelings for Bella, though she does not reciprocate them.
+This results in Jacob isolating himself from Bella.
 When the vampire Laurent returns to Forks, he tries to attack Bella.
 She is saved by a pack of giant wolves.
 Later, Bella learns that Jacob and other tribe members are shape-shifters who phase into wolf form to protect humans from vampires.
-Bella also discovers that Victoria has also returned to Forks, seeking to kill Bella to avenge her vampire mate, James' death.
+Bella also discovers that Victoria has also returned to Forks, seeking to kill Edward's mate, Bella to avenge her vampire mate, James' death.